UKPLab/coling2018-xling_argument_mining/README.md

 ## Code

 Find the code in the folder ``code``.

 As of now, this is preliminary.
-We will keep updating this.
+We will keep updating.